LinkedInLearning/guided-lab-data-analysis-and-feature-engineering-with-python-3998076/README.md

 ## Course Description

+This text-based course focuses on a real-world use case scenario to guide you through cleaning data, analyzing data, and building and testing a model that can detect fraudulent financial transactions.
+Instructor Deepak Goyal takes you through an end-to-end project to help you understand how to design high-level architecture for the project.
+After defining the high-level solution, Deepak takes you through the steps of how to implement it fully.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.